Table of Contents

 With this procedure, you will be able to create a cookie notice with one button to open the cookie settings and one button to accept the use of the cookies:

-- Install the plugin with the procedure described in the Installation (Single Site) or Installation (Multisite) section.
+- Install the plugin using the procedure described on the installation guide page.

-- Customize the text displayed in the cookie notice with the Options -> Cookie Notice -> Message Text option.
+- Customize the text displayed in the cookie notice with the Options -> Content -> Cookie Notice -> Message Text option.

-- Customize the text of the first button with the Options -> Cookie Notice -> Button 1 Text option.
+- Customize the text of the first button with the Options -> Content -> Cookie Notice -> Button 1 Text option.

-- Customize the text of the second button with the Options -> Cookie Notice -> Button 2 Text option.
+- Customize the text of the second button with the Options -> Content -> Cookie Notice -> Button 2 Text option.

-- Customize the text displayed in the modal window associated with the click performed on the first button with the Options -> Cookie Settings -> Description Header and Options -> Cookie Settings -> Description Footer options.
+- Customize the text displayed in the modal window associated with the click performed on the first button with the Options -> Content -> Cookie Settings -> Description Header and Options -> Content -> Cookie Settings -> Description Footer options.

 - Visit the Sections menu and create a section named “Main Section” with a custom description.